rpcme/aws-cloud-and-xilinx-workshop/README.md

 # Workshop:  Integrate the AWS Cloud with Responsive Xilinx Machine Learning at the Edge

-In this workshop, learn how you can integrate Xilinx edge machine learning with massive scale AWS Cloud analytics, machine learning model building, and dashboards.
-Based on an Oil & Gas scenario, you will learn how to combine AWS Cloud services with AWS Greengrass on Zynq Ultrascale+ and Amazon FreeRTOS on Xilinx Zynq-7000.
+This repository outlines a workshop first implemented and shared at the AWS re:Invent conference in November 2018.
+In working through the workshop labs you learn how you can integrate Xilinx edge machine learning with massive scale AWS Cloud analytics, machine learning model building, and dashboards.
+Based on a distributed industrial control scenario, you will learn how to combine AWS Cloud services with AWS Greengrass on Zynq Ultrascale+ and Amazon FreeRTOS on Xilinx Zynq-7000.
 After this workshop, you will have a concrete understanding of Machine Learning applicability at the edge and its relationship with the AWS Cloud.

+The repository remains available as a snapshot of the workshop implementation at re:Invent 2018 such that developers that want a hands-on experience of the AWS and Xilinx technology integration can do so by purchasing their own HW set (outlined in FAQs) and following the instructions below.

 # Lab 1: Setup the Environment